 In addition Toubro has participated in the exhibitions "Toppen utan staket in Stockholm" (1982), "Skulpturens tid" at Sophienholm (1987), "Inferno" at Statens Museum for Kunst (1993), "Elisabeth Toubro" at Danish Contemporary Art in New York (1994), "Par i kunsten" at Norrköpings Kunstmuseum (1996) and most recently the retrospective "Goelms Øer - værker af Elisabeth Toubro fra 1983 til 2004" in Brandts Klædefabrik in Odense (2004).

 Toubro has received several grants, including the Danish Arts Foundation's three years working scholarship 1988, Einar Hansens Forskningsfond's scholarship 1988, Anna Klindt Sørensens Fond’s grant 1991, Martha and Paul René Gauguin's grant 1992, and in 1999 the Eckersberg Medal and Anne Marie Telmányi’s grant.

-Toubro has executed a number of public decorations, including Byfraktal at The Black Diamond in Copenhagen and Torvenes Båndsløjfe in Aarhus before the Cathedral.
+Toubro has executed a number of public decorations, including Byfraktal at The Black Diamond (The Royal Library) in Copenhagen and Torvenes Båndsløjfe in Aarhus in front of the Cathedral.

 Furthermore she is represented at Statens Museum for Kunst, the Department of Prints and Drawings, the Danish Arts Foundation, Vestsjællands Kunstmuseum in Sorø and Moderna Museet in Stockholm.